It's important to have an enclosure in your home where you can keep your bunny safely when you are at work or at night or when they are unsupervised.

-In this guide we show you how to build a typical indoor enclosure, commonly used by other bunny owners and where the best place is to put it in your home.
+In this guide we show you how to build a typical indoor enclosure, commonly used by many bunny owners and where the best place is to put it in your home.

 We also have a guide to how big it should be and ideas for the best flooring to use.

-What you need to build a bunny enclosure
+What do you need to build a bunny enclosure?

 It can be helpful to build the enclosure around a more secure cage such as a bunny cage or large dog cage.
-This can be attached together using cable ties.
-This will not only make the structure more solid it will also give your bunny an inner space it can relax in and feel safe.
+This can be a place of security and shelter inside the enclosure for your bunny and help you manage the space.

 There is no limit to the maximum space you can give your bunny and the bigger the better so this really comes down to how much space you can give up in your home.
 You do need to be careful about the minimum space required and you can find some good advice regarding this on the RWAF website.